La Crosse man accused of strangling and sexually assaulting woman

-A La Crosse man accused of strangling and sexually assaulting a woman said he did it to protect her, according to a criminal complaint.

-Michael C. Jones, 37, of La Crosse, was charged Wednesday with second-degree sexual assault, strangulation and suffocation, misdemeanor battery and disorderly conduct, according to the criminal complaint.
+Michael C. Jones, 37, of La Crosse, was charged Wednesday with second-degree sexual assault, strangulation and suffocation, misdemeanor battery and disorderly conduct, according to a criminal complaint.

 The victim reported Jones to Holmen police Feb.
 8 after Jones forced her to perform a sex act, choked her until she blacked out and physically and verbally assaulted her, according to the report.